 - Sleep with your head raised about 6 inches (15 centimeters).
 Sleeping with the head higher than the stomach helps prevent digested food from backing up into the esophagus.
 Place books, bricks, or blocks under the legs at the head of your bed.
 You can also use a wedge-shaped pillow under your mattress.
 Sleeping on extra pillows does NOT work well for relieving heartburn because you can slip off the pillows during the night.

-- Stop smoking.
-Chemicals in cigarette smoke weaken the LES.
+- Stop smoking or using tobacco.
+Chemicals in cigarette smoke or tobacco products weaken the LES.